BostonUniversitySeniorDesign/brain-4ce/Virtual Environment/README_SOFTWARE.md

 * <a href='https://docs.python.org/3/library/tkinter.html'>Tkinter</a>

-For a more thorough view on software, including visual aid, you can access our User's Manual.
+For a more thorough view on software, including visual aid, you can access our <a href="https://github.com/BostonUniversitySeniorDesign/brain-4ce/blob/main/Documents/Team%204%20User's%20Manual.pdf">User's Manual.</a>